Arise, My Beloved, and Come

 from the law, until all things have taken place.”

 Matthew 5, 18

 Finally, we read in Matthew 15, 4: “For God said, ‘Honour your father and your mother.’
 Anyone who curses his father or mother must be put to death.”
-The Hebrew word for “honor” in this verse is kavodah, which means in the original context “to bestow glory” on our natural parents.
-It originates from the word kavod, meaning “weight” or “glory.”
-The truth is that the Son honored or glorified the Father and was true to Himself as the Word of God by bestowing unprecedented glory upon the woman whom He chose to be His mother by assuming her body and soul into Heaven, as to be not only spiritually but also physically present with her in their filial bond of love for each other.
+The Hebrew word for “honour” in this verse is kavodah, which means in the given context “to bestow glory”.
+It originates from the word kavod, meaning “weight” or “glory”.
+The truth is that the Son honoured the Father and was true to Himself as the Word of God by bestowing unprecedented glory upon the woman whom He chose to be His mother by assuming her body and soul into Heaven, as to be not only spiritually but also physically present with her in their filial bond of love for each other.

-Jesus initially honored and bestowed glory on his mother at the first instant he created her soul and sanctified it with his grace preserving her free from all stain of original sin so that she would be most becoming of a mother to him.
-By denying his mother this maternal right of honor and glory, which he himself has established by His word and given to Moses in the form of a Divine command for all to heed and obey, the withholding of his mighty deed for her gives cause for us to doubt the credibility of his word for Jesus would be dishonoring his mother by refusing to bestow upon her the highest degree of glory he possibly could in his power if, in fact, he has left his mother’s body, his own sacred flesh, and blood, to decay in the tomb.
-Yet, we the faithful, who personally know the true Jesus, believe that he could never do such a thing such as dishonor his own mother, not if he is indeed the Word of God in the flesh of her holy flesh, as we Catholic Christians rightly believe in the sanctifying light of faith.
+Jesus initially honoured and bestowed glory on his mother at the first instant he created her soul and sanctified it with his grace preserving her free from the stain of original sin so that she would be most becoming of a mother to him.
+By denying his mother this maternal right of honour and glory, which he himself has established by His word and given to Moses in the form of a Divine command for all to heed and obey, the withholding of his mighty deed for her gives cause for us to doubt the credibility of his word, for Jesus would be dishonouring his mother by refusing to bestow upon her the highest degree of glory he possibly could in his power if, in fact, he has left his mother’s body, his own sacred flesh and blood, to decay in the tomb.
+Yet, we the faithful, who personally know the true Jesus, believe that he could never do such a thing as dishonour his own mother, not if he is indeed the Word of God in the flesh of her holy flesh, as we Catholic Christians rightly believe in the sanctifying light of faith.